wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     dbf.setAttribute(Constants.XERCES_PROPERTY_PREFIX + Constants.SECURITY_MANAGER_PROPERTY, securityManager);
     ```

-    Wrap each `setFeature` in a try/catch on `ParserConfigurationException` and log the failure, then attach a custom `EntityResolver` to the resulting `DocumentBuilder` as defence in depth.
+    Wrap each `setFeature` in a try/catch on `ParserConfigurationException` and log the failure, then attach a custom `EntityResolver` to the resulting `DocumentBuilder` as defense in depth.
 For StAX, configure `XMLInputFactory` the same way:

     ```java
     private static final int ENTITY_EXPANSION_LIMIT = 0;